tnario/ant/README.md

 # Ant v0.4.0

-simple and versatile web server framework.
+simple and versatile server-side web framework.

 > NOTE: This is NOT production ready yet!
 > Test it out and give me some feedback :)